harlan-zw/harlanzw.com-vitepress/app/about/index.md

 Starting December 2020, I have moved to working for myself full time.

-The previous 6 years I have felt a consistent buzz of burn out: working full time, freelancing and doing side projects.
+Whilst working professionally full time for the last few years I have felt a consistent hum of burn out.

-There was never enough time to do everything I wanted.
-I couldn't get to my freelance clients promptly, I couldn't be 100% focused at work and couldn't finish side projects.
+There was an underlying tension from not having the time to work on what I wanted to work on.
+A tension from the stacks of unanswered emails from my freelancing client that I haven't had the time to answer.
+Feeling guilty for taking time off when I needed it.

 I have no idea how long I can last, but at least I now have better balance.
 The goal is to earn enough money to support working for myself.

 ### :hammer: Trying to build profitable SaaS projects with Laravel & Vue

-The primary way I want to support myself is through building projects myself.
-Laravel and Vue are the stacks I spend most of my time with.
+The primary way I want to support myself is through building profitable SaaS projects.
+Laravel and Vue are the stacks I'm currently using and plan to continue to use.

 I've been working on a side project for the past 6 months, I haven't made a lot of progress, but I plan to launch the landing page and share details soon.

 ### :writing_hand: Sharing my journey along the way

-I want to be able to motivate others to take the plunge into the unknown, the best way I can do that is by sharing my journey and making it work.
+I want to be able to motivate others to take the plunge having work-lifestyle that works for them, the best way I can do that is by sharing my journey and making it work.

 I'll be posting here, <a href="https://twitter.com/harlan_zw" target="_blank">Twitter</a> and <a href="https://www.indiehackers.com/harlanzw" target="_blank">IndieHackers</a> for now.

 ### :money_with_wings: $0 MMR so far